wiseman-timelord/Chat-Gradio-Gguf/README.md

 You will of course need to have a `*.Gguf` model for anything to work, here are the models used to test the program..
 1. For ~8B models.
 - [qwen2.5-7b-cabs-v0.4-GGUF](https://huggingface.co/mradermacher/qwen2.5-7b-cabs-v0.4-GGUF) - Best <8b Model on General leaderboard, and ~500 overall.
+- For some reason Qwen [DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF) doesnt work, I tried to fix it, and will re-try at some point.
-- Choice between, Llama [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) and Qwen [DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Qwen-7B-Uncensored-Reasoner-GGUF) , versions of R1 - Uncensored <8GB, Chat and Reasoning.
+- Llama [DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF](https://huggingface.co/mradermacher/DeepSeek-R1-Distill-Llama-8B-Uncensored-GGUF) 8GB version of R1 - Uncensored <8GB, Chat and Reasoning.
 - [Nxcode-CQ-7B-orpol-Gguf](https://huggingface.co/tensorblock/Nxcode-CQ-7B-orpo-GGUF) - Best on Big code Leaderboard for Python, for Coder.
 - [Ninja-v1-NSFW-RP-GGUF](https://huggingface.co/mradermacher/Ninja-v1-NSFW-RP-GGUF) - Most downloaded RP NSFW on huggingface at the time.
 2. For <4B models.